-The bulk of the City's public rental housing was developed pre-1994 with the former national housing funds as part of the national housing programme.
-In recent years the CRU programme provided for capital grant funding for the construction of new rental units.
-The historically developed and new rental units form part of the City's Public rental housing portfolio.
-The City is the landlord of these assets and responsible for the management and maintenance there off.
-The CRU programme does not make provision for an operational subsidy and therefore operational expenses must be recovered by means of cost recovery rentals.
+The City's public rental housing is developed in terms of the national housing programme, CRU, which provides for capital grant funding for the construction of new rental units.
+Once construction is completed, these rental units form part of the City's Public Rental Housing Portfolio and the City becomes the landlord responsible for the management and maintenance of these units.
+The CRU programme does not make provision for the operational subsidy and therefore operational expenses must be recovered by means of cost-recovery rentals.

-As a landlord of approximately 40 877 rental units, the City is faced with various challenges specific to this role, which includes:
+As a landlord of approximately 58 060 rental units, the City is faced with various challenges specific to this role, which includes:

-- human resource capacity constraints; - a culture of non-payment - poor revenue collection resulting in insufficient budget to carry out required repairs and maintenance; - unlawful occupation of rental units; - subletting by tenants, often accompanied by exorbitant rentals; - overcrowding and increase in backyard structures; - a significant increase in backyard structures, the occupants of which require essential basic municipal services; - unacceptably high levels of payment default by tenants of City-owned properties; and
+- human resource capacity constraints; - poor revenue collection resulting in insufficient budget to carry out required repairs and maintenance; - unlawful occupation of rental units; - subletting by tenants, often accompanied by exorbitant rentals; - overcrowding and increase in backyard structures; - a significant increase in backyard structures, the occupants of which require essential basic municipal services; - unacceptably high levels of payment default by tenants of City-owned properties; and - high levels of antisocial behaviour, gangsterism and abuse of facilities.